zephyrproject-rtos/zephyr/doc/getting_started/building_zephyr.rst

       $ make qemu

-To run an application using the x86 minnowboard board configuration, type:
+To run an application using the x86 emulation board configuration (qemu_x86), type:

 .. code-block:: console

    $ make BOARD=qemu_x86 qemu

-To run an application using the ARM basic_cortex_m3 board configuration, type:
+To run an application using the ARM qemu_cortex_m3 board configuration, type:

 .. code-block:: console